Skip to content

 The Ultimate Guide to Wine Storage in Hospitality: From Fridge to Cellar

-Correct wine storage is part of professional service — it protects flavours, reduces waste, and preserves the value of every bottle.
-Whether you operate a restaurant, bar, hotel, or tasting venue, knowing when to use a regular fridge versus a commercial wine fridge or cellar is essential for maintaining quality.
+Correct wine storage is essential in professional hospitality service — it protects flavours, reduces waste, and preserves the value of every bottle.
+Whether you operate a restaurant, bar, hotel, or tasting venue, knowing when to use a regular fridge versus a commercial wine fridge or cellar is critical for maintaining quality and guest satisfaction.

-• A standard fridge is suitable for short-term storage of open bottles.
+• A standard fridge is suitable for short-term storage of open bottles only

-• A wine fridge, cooler, or cellar is required for long-term storage.
+• A wine fridge, cooler, or cellar is required for long-term or premium stock

-• Store wine by type & by service timeline.
+• Store wine by type and by service timeline to preserve quality

 Should Wine Be Refrigerated?